rpenmatc04/geolocate/README.md

 ### Findings:

-Without Async:

 The average time for making a GET request for the Clinician is ~0.05 - 0.1 seconds.
 The average time for all geospatial calculations and decisions is ~0.001 seconds

 The average time for converting (lattitude, longitude) to address is 0.1-0.3 seconds [Optional].
 The average time spent sending an email is ~1 second (sending an email is the bottleneck)

 The average best case scenario (no emails sent) for six clinicians ~0.4-0.5 seconds.
-The average worst case scenario (all emails sent) for six clinicians ~6 - 7 seconds
+The average worst case scenario (all emails sent) for seven clinicians is sub 7 seconds, which meets the current requirements.

-With Async / Threading:

-The average best case scenario (no emails sent) for six clinicians ~0.4-0.5 seconds.
-The average worst case scenario (all emails sent) for six clinicians ~[Tested] seconds